Azure/azure-quickstart-templates/101-event-grid-cloudevents/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

-This template creates a custom Event Grid topic and webhook subscription having [CloudEvents](https://cloudevents.io) schema on Azure.
+This template creates a custom Event Grid topic, webhook subscription having [CloudEvents](https://cloudevents.io) schema, and a Logic App as an event handler on Azure.
 Template was authored by [Justin Yoo](https://twitter.com/justinchronicle).

 `Tags: eventgrid`